Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/getting-started/introduction.md

 Bootstrap is the world's most popular framework for building responsive, mobile-first sites and applications.
 Inside you'll find high quality HTML, CSS, and JavaScript to make starting any project easier than ever.

-Here's how to quickly get started with the necessary Booted files and a template starter page.
+Here's how to quickly get started with the necessary Boosted files and a template starter page.

 ## Contents